Chaffee County sheriff reports one DUI arrest

-Jesse Jaiden Shafer, 23, Salida, was arrested June 13 on two warrants charging fugitive of justice.
-He was held in lieu of $1,000 bail.
+Raven Duncan Roberts, 22, Salida, was arrested June 24 on three warrants charging failure to appear.
+He was held in lieu of $2,500 bail,

-Noble Allan Scott Hahn, 19, Salida, was arrested June 9 on charges of illegal possession of marijuana by an underage person, driving under the influence of drugs, changing lanes when unsafe and open marijuana container in a vehicle.
-He was held in lieu of $1,000 bail.

-Patrick Allen Addison, 45, Salida, was arrested June 7 on charges of simple assault, menacing, domestic violence and harassment.
+Russell Medina, 42, Alamosa, was arrested June 23 on charges of theft – shoplifting, violation of a restraining order and disorderly conduct.
 He was held without bond.

-Diante Rene Method, 35, Poncha Springs, was arrested June 7 on a warrant charging failure to appear.
-She was held in lieu of $500 bail.
+Amanda Lee Frank, 40, Colorado Springs, was arrested June 23 on warrants charging failure to comply or pay and failure to appear.
+She was held in lieu of $250 bail.

+Joni Zoe McCoy, 67, Salida, was arrested June 23 on a warrant charging failure to comply or pay.
+She was held without bond.

+Steve Manning Kimball, 52, Mosca, was arrested June 23 on charges of two counts of expired registration and driving a vehicle under revocation.
+He was issued a summons.

+Charles Joseph Mitchell, 50, Buena Vista, was arrested June 23 on a warrant charging fugitive of justice.
+He was held in lieu of $500 bail.

-Lauren Taylor Brown, 30, Salida, was arrested June 7 on a warrant charging fugitive of justice.
-She was held in lieu of $500 bail.
+Briana Nikole Martin, 26, Salida, was arrested June 22 on a warrant charging fugitive of justice.
+She was held in lieu of $1,000 bail.

+Kayley Jean O’Dell, 20, Buena Vista was arrested June 21 on five warrants charging failure to appear.
+She was held in lieu of $2,500 bail.

 Individuals charged with a crime are considered to be innocent until they plead or are found guilty.
 Anyone listed here who subsequently has charges dropped or is found to be innocent can contact The Mountain Mail, and this updated information will be published.